Skip to Content

 Jennifer Lucarelli Lawyer and Legal Advisor

-First responders may have been exposed to asbestos while assisting with natural disasters and other events.
-Asbestos in buildings and equipment may expose firefighters, paramedics and law enforcement officers.
+First responders may be exposed to asbestos while assisting with natural disasters and other events.
+Asbestos in buildings and equipment can expose firefighters, paramedics and law enforcement officers.
 As a result, they may develop an asbestos disease, such as mesothelioma.

 How Are First Responders Exposed to Asbestos?